Musician, Songwriter, Inventor

 Steve Ripley was inducted into the Oklahoma Music Awards Red Dirt Hall of Fame along with Bob Childers and Tom Skinner.

-Ripley currently is Music Archivist and Curator of the Leon Russell collection for OKPOP.
+Ripley was the Music Archivist and Curator of the Leon Russell collection for OKPOP.

 Interview with Steve Ripley